EriseHe/notebook/content/notes/理论/微分几何笔记/广义相对论/Ch. 9 — The Schwarzschild Metric.md

+---
+title: "Ch.
+9 — The Schwarzschild Metric"
+---

 > **Goal of this chapter.** Introduce the Schwarzschild metric as a spherically symmetric, time‑independent vacuum solution; interpret its coordinates **operationally** (circumferential radial coordinate and time at infinity); and derive gravitational redshift and the large‑radius Newtonian limit.
 Every formula is preserved and each key result is derived in **one continuous aligned environment** with under‑brace comments.